 GENERAL VIEW ON CANCER METABOLISM

-Cancer metabolism is classified as a classic, but a major research field in clinical and preclinical cancer biology.
+Cancer metabolism is classified as a classic but major research field in clinical and preclinical cancer biology.
 Studies on cancer-specific metabolism for over half a century have made it possible to establish the principle that abnormal metabolic changes are induced in normal cells[1].
 This theory is primarily representative of the imbalance between the expression of oncogenes and the regulation of tumor suppressor genes, and these changes support the induction and maintenance of malignant characteristics in cancer cells[2].
 Atypically reconstituted metabolism is considered a hallmark of cancer due to changes in a physiological property that are most commonly found in cancer cells[2].
-The main issues while approaching the study of cancer metabolism are how abnormal functions in cancer-specific metabolism are contributed to the survival of the cancer cells and how to change these metabolisms using certain targets.
-The comprehensive interesting of cancer metabolism is that altered metabolic activity improves the adaptability of cells to provide a selective benefit for tumorigenesis[3].
+Main issues while approaching the study of cancer metabolism are how abnormal functions in cancer-specific metabolism contribute to the survival of cancer cells and how to change these metabolisms using certain targets.
+The comprehensive principle of cancer metabolism is that altered metabolic activity improves the adaptability of cells to provide a selective benefit for tumorigenesis[3].
 Well-known theories indicate that activities initiated by abnormal metabolic changes support cancer cell survival under stress conditions, such as hypoxic environment[3].
 This is an important characteristic of malignant cancer metabolism and enables the abnormal proliferation of cancer cells[4].

 Most solid cancers, including colorectal cancer (CRC), have inherent but similar metabolic characteristics.
-A well-known cancer-specific metabolism is the Warburg effect, and aerobic glycolysis bring triggered has been well-established to be a main metabolism[4,5].
-This theory states that an increase in aerobic glycolysis is a physiological response to hypoxia and that cancer cells absorb a large quantity of glucose and produce lactate regardless of the oxygen supply, it can provide a secondary path that meets the metabolic needs of the cancer cells[1,4].
+A well-known cancer-specific metabolism is the Warburg effect, and aerobic glycolysis has been well-established as a main metabolic feature of cancer cells[4,5].
+This theory states that an increase in aerobic glycolysis is a physiological response to hypoxia and that cancer cells absorb a large quantity of glucose and produce lactate regardless of the oxygen supply, providing a secondary path that meets the metabolic needs of the cancer cells[1,4].
 However, this well-established theory does not fully reflect cancer-specific metabolism.
 Although the Warburg effect has led to the widely held conception that cancer cells rely only on aerobic glycolysis to manage their major source of energy, the function of the mitochondria is not completely inactivated even under hypoxic environment[6].
-And, the role of drug-metabolizing enzymes (DMEs) in anti-cancer drug resistance should also be noted.
-Therefore, for studying cancer-specific metabolism should be considered not only aerobic glycolysis but also abnormal mitochondrial metabolism and DMEs in cancer cells as well.
+In addition, the role of drug-metabolizing enzymes (DMEs) in anti-cancer drug resistance should also be noted.
+Therefore, when studying cancer-specific metabolism, not only should aerobic glycolysis be considered but also abnormal mitochondrial metabolism and DMEs in cancer cells.

 TARGETABLE CANCER-SPECIFIC METABOLISM IN AEROBIC GLYCOLYSIS